Host Your Event at the A.D. White House

 - After events, caterers should wipe any tables that were not covered with linens, and clean any food spills.
 All trash should be deposited in the proper receptacles (large trash bin and recycling in kitchen).
 Compost coming soon.

 - ADW does not provide any outdoor tents, furniture or sound equipment.

-- If you plan to install a tent or outdoor furniture, Kina must be notified of installation and removal times.
+- If you plan to install a tent or outdoor furniture, the A.D.
+White House event coordinator must be notified of installation and removal times.
 Tents require a tent permit from the City of Ithaca, and are subject to NYS fire code capacity limitations.
-Please ask Kina for more information if needed. *Tents are only allowed during the summer months*
+Please ask for more information if needed. *Tents are only allowed during the summer months*